FREE printable luggage tags for the kids when you sign up for our newsletter! Plus we share our best travel tips!

 Things like fly it quiet packs, DS portable gaming console or a Kindle (my favorite!) are lightweight and may save you many bored tantrums.
 These are also good for the journey traveling to and from your in-laws.

-No matter how smoothly things go, bear in mind that your partner is likely to be feeling slightly stressed by this visit too.
+No matter how smoothly things go when visiting in-laws, bear in mind that your partner is likely to be feeling slightly stressed by this visit too.
 If they only see their parents on these annual visits they are probably going to be hoping that things go as smoothly as possible.

 This added strain may open the door for bickering or arguments, avoid these at all costs.
 As well as being unfair to your hosts, having a domestic feud in front of your partner’s parents will never look good- ever.
 Visiting in-laws is stressful enough without being embarrassed as well!